lwmqn/qnode/README.md

 * **iid**: identifier of an Object Instance
 * **rid**: indetifier of a Resource

-Note: IPSO uses _Object_, _Object Instance_ and _Resource_ to describe the hierarchical structure of resources on a Client Device.
-The oid, iid, and rid are identifiers of them respectively to allocate the resource on a device.
+Note: IPSO uses _Object_, _Object Instance_ and _Resource_ to describe the hierarchical structure of resources on a Client Device, and oid, iid, and rid are identifiers of them respectively to allocate the resource on a device.

 <a name="Features"></a>
 ## 2. Features